 Increasing penetration of the internet and proliferation of mobile devices have been transforming the media industry into digitalization.
-According to NTA mobile penetration in Nepal is exceeding 100% internet penetration reaching more than 70 %.
-In this reference, the Nepalese media landscape is changing constantly and traditional media outlets such as print, audio and visual platform are transforming themselves into digitalization.
+According to NTA, mobile phone penetration in Nepal has exceeded 100% while internet penetration crossed 70 % of population.
+With this, the traditional media are joined the bandwagon of digital world.

-In this context, Freedom Forum organized a dialogue on “Digitalization of Media Industry and Civic Space in Nepal” on 16 October 2020.
-The main objective of this event is to discuss the shift of the media industry and outlets into digital platforms and assess its impact on the future media landscape, public opinion, civic space and fundamental freedom.
-The major participants of this event were media professionals, CSOs working with civic space, media and information, academia and researcher from the related sector.
+Lately, Covid-19 crisis pushed further the legacy media to adopt technological sphere, the digital sphere, for their visibility and sustainability.
+In this context, Freedom Forum organized a dialogue on “Digitalization of Media and Civic Space in Nepal” on October 16.
+The main objective of this event was to discuss the shift of the traditional media to digital media and its impact on the future media landscape, public opinion, civic space and fundamental freedoms.
+The participants ranged from media professionals, CSOs working for media and information, academia and the researchers.

-Prateek Pradhan, Editor at Barhakhari.com, opined that digitalization allows interactive news on digital space which is developing at a slow pace in Nepal.
-He further expressed that COVID-19 has expedited the process of decline of print media but not helped online as vice versa.
-The advertisements have drifted not to online news portals but to social media and google.
+Editor at Barhakhari.com, Prateek Pradhan, opined that digitalization allows interactive news on digital space which however was developing at a slow pace in Nepal.
+Covid-19 has contributed to decline of print media but not helped online, he argued, adding that the advertisements have shifted not to online news portals but to social media and Google.

-Binod Dhungel, Former Editor at Himalayan Television said that digitalization of media is the need of the time and COVID- 19 rapidly push digitalization further than expected.
-Future of traditional media is in crisis because of rapid growth of internet based media.
-Large number of audience get information from online news portal though it is hard to distinguish mainstream and other media and even the online media themselves couldn’t feel mainstream news medium.
-Credible source of media need to retain skillful journalists with good benefit and working environment and also needs a good business, revenue as well as advertisement for better survival.
-Credibility is the major crisis of online media platform.
+Former editor at Himalayan Television Binod Dhungel said that digitalization of media is the need of the time and Covid- 19 intensified it.
+Future of traditional media is in crisis because of rapid growth of internet based media, he said, adding that it is hard to distinguish mainstream and other media.
+Credibility of online media platform is in question.

-Editor of Sikshak daily, senior journalist Rajendra Dahal stressed that the problem lies in journalism practice not the media outlets and its form.
-He further questioned the control of digital media content as public domain as comparing to the content of print media which easily become a part of public domain after dispatch.
+Editor of the Sikshyak magazine and senior journalist Rajendra Dahal stressed that the problem lies in journalism practice not in the media outlets and its form.
+He wondered how the contents in digital media could be regulated.

-Bhagirath Yogi, Journalist: COVID-19 forcefully pushes forward traditional media into digital platforms.
-Though, there is no convincing model of revenue generation to sustain digital media yet.
-This epidemic badly hit the media industry too.
-It has terminated number of journalists’ jobs in private and community media.
-Only government media PSB are continuing their fullest presence in the time of crisis.
-So, we must focused on Public Service Broadcasting model with digital mode for assuring better civic space.
-Beside this, capacity building work must cover digital and multimedia technology content for enhancing journalist capacity for better skill online.
+A journalist participating from Britain, Bhagirath Yogi, viewed Covid-19 forcefully pushed the traditional media towards digital platforms.
+However, there is no convincing model of revenue generation to sustain digital media yet.
+In the present crisis, only government media and PSB are continuing their fullest presence.
+So, we must focus on Public Service Broadcasting adopting digital mode for assuring better civic space.

-The discussion was moderated by Taranath Dahal and Sanjeeb Ghimire, was attended by 45 participants.
+The discussion, moderated by Taranath Dahal and Sanjeeb Ghimire, was attended by 45 participants.
 Out of 45 participants, there were 5 females in the event.